 There are two important ways to manage college expenses.
 Firstly, the college fees and other related costs must be affordable.
-This can be easily achieved by enrolling in a flexible college as specified above.
+This can be easily achieved by enrolling in a degree completion college as specified above.

 Secondly, apply for federal or other scholarships at the enrolled college to assist with the expenses.
 In case this does not cover all your expenses, just have a clear plan as to how the additional expenses will be covered.
 Ask your parents for help if needed, and perhaps a part-time job might be useful to pay for some of the expenses.

 Most college scholarships do not cover living expenses such as food or room & boarding costs.
 So the best approach is to sign up at a low cost college, then apply for a student scholarship and take a part time job or have your parents cover the other living expenses.

 One important point to note is that the degree completion colleges do not require you to physically relocate to the college location.
 So you can just live with your family and still complete your college degree from a degree completion college.
 This way your living expenses will be greatly reduced.